SidaDan/Java-DirectoryWatcher/README.md

 # Java-DirectoryWatcher

-A small library for watching directories for changes.
+A small library for watching directory changes.

 ## Simple Example